Zuckerberg says Facebook employees should tolerate conservative views

-Facebook CEO Mark Zuckerberg told employees Friday that they should support diverse views after a senior executive at the company attended Brett Kavanaugh's confirmation hearing last week, according to a source inside the town hall.
+Facebook CEO Mark Zuckerberg told employees Friday that they should support diverse views, according to a source inside the company town hall.
+The meeting came after one of its senior executives attended a hearing last week as a friend of Supreme Court nominee Brett Kavanaugh.
 Zuckerberg also expressed frustration with the executive's appearance and support for Kavanaugh, the source added.

-Joel Kaplan, vice president for global public policy at Facebook, made an unexpected appearance in support of Kavanaugh during the hearing over an accusation that he sexually assaulted Christine Blasey Ford while the two were in high school.
+Joel Kaplan, vice president for global public policy at Facebook, made an unexpected appearance in support of Kavanaugh during the Sept.
+27 hearing that centered on an accusation that he sexually assaulted Christine Blasey Ford while the two were in high school.
 Kaplan sat behind Kavanaugh and in view of television cameras.

-Though Kaplan is reportedly close friends with Kavanaugh, his appearance shocked and angered hundreds of the tech firm's employees, sparking tension within the company, according to reports in The New York Times and The Wall Street Journal.
+Though Kaplan is reportedly close friends with Kavanaugh, his presence at the hearing shocked and angered hundreds of the tech firm's employees, sparking tension within the company, according to reports in The New York Times and The Wall Street Journal.

-Shortly after the hearing, Facebook employees took to internal discussion boards to express their concerns about Kaplan's appearance, igniting a debate within the company.
+Shortly after the hearing, Facebook employees took to internal discussion boards to express their concerns, igniting a debate within the company.

 "I believe in standing by your friends, especially when times are tough for them," Kaplan wrote in a subsequent internal message.
 He also apologized for his appearance at the hearing, according to the Times.